benoitseron/BosonSampling.jl/docs/src/tutorial/boson_samplers.md

 ## Noisy sampler

-A boson sampling experiment can also be simulated by adding noise either from the interferometer or directly by playing with partial distinguishability.
+We present here the current best known approximate sampler, based on truncating probabilities in `k` perfectly interfering bosons and `n-k` perfectly distinguishable ones, an algorithm from ANTOINE CHANGE HERE [](https://arxiv.org/pdf/1907.00022.pdf).
+This decomposition is successful when some partial distinguishability is present.
+By simplicity, we restrict to the colloquial model of a one parameter `x` describing the overlap between two different photons (assumed to be equal for all pairs), which is implemented with [`OneParameterInterpolation`](@ref).
+Similary, loss is also accounted for.

+Let us now explain the usage of this algorithm.
 As before, one creates an input of particles that are not completely indistinguishable from [`OneParameterInterpolation`](@ref)

     julia> my_distinguishability_param = 0.7;